dzzh/RIBs-wiki/iOS-Tutorial-4.md

 ## Run the workflow

-In order to test our implementation, we need to run the app, and open Safari on the same device.
+In order to test our implementation, we need to run the app once, then open Safari on the same device.
-Then type in the address bar `ribs-training://launchGame?gameId=ticTacToe`.
-We can also try changing the `gameId` argument to `randomWin` to launch the `RandomWin` game.
+Type in `ribs-training://launchGame?gameId=ticTacToe` as the address.
+We can also try changing the `gameId` parameter to `randomWin` to launch the `RandomWin` game.

-Notice the workflow initially waits for players to login.
+Notice that the workflow initially waits for players to login.
 Once players login, the workflow continues and launches the tic-tac-toe game immediately.

-## Bonus
-* Display an error when players are already logged in.
-* Display an error when we can’t find a game matching the specified ID.

 ## Tutorial complete